25 Nov What are the different ways you can structure a mortgage?

 Do you need to lower repayments for a while?

 Inflationary pressures are putting many people’s budgets under strain.
-So, if you’re going through a rough patch financially and find it difficult to meet your mortgage repayments, please don’t hesitate to contact us: there are options that we can discuss with you to help put in place a plan or to understand what the lender might need when you talk to them.
+So, if you’re going through a rough patch financially and find it difficult to meet your mortgage repayments, please don’t hesitate to contact us.
+There are options that we can discuss with you to help put in place a plan or to understand what the lender might need when you talk to them.

 Just keep in mind that, while your mortgage repayments would be lower in the short term, the overall interest costs would most likely increase.
 Again, we can help you understand the pros and cons, and make a well-informed decision.